 You determine how real estate is handled, how the mortgage will be paid and who gets to live there.
 Of course, if you own the property as joint tenants with rights of survivorship with your spouse or partner, the property goes to them, and you may not need to include it in your Will.

 The nice thing about these assets is that you can assign them to individual beneficiaries or pool them together and give all your beneficiaries a slice of the pie.
-Review the beneficiaries on each policy and make any changes that you need to and then document it in your Will.
+Review the beneficiaries on each policy, make any changes that you need to, and then document it in your Will.

 Don't be afraid to be sentimental when thinking about your possessions and who may or may not be interested in having this little part of you.
 Of course, you can leave everything to one person or designate someone to help parse out your possessions.
 If you are going to be in financial straits when you pass, you may decide to give your beneficiaries one thing and sell the rest.
 Carefully consider how to handle these assets.